Independent Particles in a Dynamical Random Environment: Invariant measures

-Recall that $\tilde{\cS}$, resp.\ $\tilde{\cS}_e$, denotes the set of spatially invariant resp.\ ergodic probability distributions on pairs $(\eta,\zeta)$ of configurations of occupation variables.
-Let $\tilde{\mathcal{I}}$ denote the set of invariant probability distributions on pairs of configurations of occupation variables.
+Recall that $\wt{\cS}$, resp.\ $\wt{\cS}_e$, denotes the set of spatially invariant resp.\ ergodic probability distributions on pairs $(\eta,\zeta)$ of configurations of occupation variables.
+Let $\tilde{\mathcal{I}}$ denote the set of probability distributions on pairs of configurations of occupation variables, that are invariant under the temporal evolution described at the beginning of Section \ref{coupsec}.